 Smurfit Kappa seeks to provide industry-leading transparency and detail to our stakeholders of every aspect of our operations.
-Our Sustainable Development Report is independently assured since 2009 using the Global Reporting Initiative.
+Independently assured since 2009 using the Global Reporting Initiative, we have been reporting on our corporate sustainability progress since 2007 in our annual Sustainable Development Report ("SDR")3.

-We have been reporting on our corporate sustainability progress since 2007 in our annual Sustainable Development Report ("SDR")3.
 Our SDR reports in line with the recommendations of the Taskforce for Climate Related Financial Disclosures and the Sustainable Accounting Standards Board criteria.
 Sustainability is embedded across our business and included in our senior management incentives and our cost of funding under our sustainability-linked revolving credit and securitisation facilities.

-In September 2021, we launched our Green Finance Framework which follows the International Capital Market Association ("ICMA") 2021 Green Bond Principles and the Loan Market Association ("LMA") 2021 Green Loan Principles5.
+In September 2021, we launched our Green Finance Framework which follows the International Capital Market Association ("ICMA") 2021 Green Bond Principles4 and the Loan Market Association ("LMA") 2021 Green Loan Principles5.